Hiruni-Hansini/Test-Project/README.md

 # Test-Project
 This is Test-Project for ICT website
 Hello!
-I 'm dummy text! change new
+I 'm dummy text! change new amaya hiruni tharushi